 You’re young, you’re tough, your adventurous and want to see the world.
 It’s time to travel now.
-Age is never friendly to us, but for travel, it gets harder as you get older than when you’re young.
+Age is never friendly to us.
+Travel gets harder when you’re older.
 Ageing doesn’t mean you can’t go, but even very a healthy sixty years old just can’t do what a 21-year-old does.

 Here are nine reasons to go when you’re young:

 A young body can take the crammed buses, hard or lumpy beds, and sleepless nights.
-As it ages, taking crappy conditions becomes more difficult.
+Taking crappy conditions becomes more difficult with age.

 3Who cares if the hostel is crappy

-It’s much easier to stay in cheap, somewhat dirty places when you’re young.
+It’s much easier to stay in cheap, somewhat dirty places.
 Adventure attracts the young.
 A crappy hotel or hostel is simply part of it.
 Who needs personal comforts when your 21?

 4No bed, no problem